-It looks like Garmin’s new running pod is super-close to hitting the market and here are the first images.
-It could be a runningpod-tastic week all round.
+It looks like Garmin’s new running pod ior RD-POD s close to hitting the market and here are the first images.
+It *could* be a running pod.

 Here are a quick 15 minutes worth of thoughts:

 You can see from the images that the retention mechanism is similar to the old Garmin footpod and rd-pod, so it will fit nicely into a new style cradle to go on your laces.
 I’ve not seen the new cradle.

 The pod looks to be on/off button-controlled with an LED on top to indicate the power state.
 And yes it does look as sexy in a kinda-sleek, footpod way.

 From the FCC, the size is a CR2045, which is physically bigger (thicker) and more powerful than a HRM coin-cell battery cr2032/2025.
 So this pod either eats battery juice or lasts for a long, long time.